10 min read

 How Do Pea Protein and Rice Protein Taste?

 Many find rice protein powder to have a distinct taste.
 Some enjoy the flavor, while others may find it unpleasant.
-Pea protein, on the other hand, is generally recognized for its neutral taste and easy blendability in many types of liquids (milks, water, coconut water, etc.).
+Pea protein, on the other hand, is generally recognized for its neutral taste and easy blendability in many types of liquids (plant-based milks, water, coconut water, etc.)

 What Do I Choose: Pea or Rice Protein?

-Nuzest Clean Lean Protein is pea protein isolate based, and contains 20 grams of protein per 90 calorie serving.
+Clean Lean Protein by Nuzest is pea protein isolate-based, and contains 18-21 grams of protein per 25 gram serving.
 Pea protein is also highly bioavailable and satiating8.